drupol/administration_language_negotiation/README.md

 Select the language and paths where you want the language to appear
 ![Path configuration screen](https://www.drupal.org/files/project-images/admin-screen-2.JPG "Path configuration screen")

+If you use language suffix mechanisme, make sure you add a `*` in front of your path definition.
+The module provides a default configuration working for prefix and suffix detection.

 # Permissions
 The module does not provide permissions.
 The configuration applies sitewide.